hk-mars/mona-lisp/README.md

 # monalisp
-An elegant, design-hackable and data-hackable lisp-based language.
+An elegant, design-hackable and data-hackable lisp language.

 ## Ideas